 Everyone who is admitted to the PhD program is automatically awarded a Graduate Assistantship, which is typically a half-time (20 hours/week) appointment.
 The 2013-2014 stipend is $14,500 per year.
 Tuition, up to the number of hours required for the degree, is waived for Graduate Assistants who enroll in at least 5 credit hours each spring and fall, provided they satisfy a few training and paperwork requirements.
-All Graduate Assistants are also eligible to receive basic single health coverage as a benefit of employment.
+All Graduate Assistants are eligible to receive free basic single health coverage as a benefit of employment.
 An upgrade to a more comprehensive plan, or the addition of a spouse and/or children to one's coverage, is available by paying an additional premium.

-For information about the graduate program, you can fill out our on-line information request form and an information packet (including application materials) will be mailed to you.
+For information about the graduate program, you can fill out our on-line information request form and an information packet will be mailed to you.

-Further inquiries about the graduate program and requests for application materials may be directed to:
+Further inquiries about the graduate program and application procedures may be directed to: